 In recognition and appreciation for their continued support and dedication to the guild we will be issuing custom made challenge coins to deserving members of the guild.
 These challenge coins were customed designed for the guild using a combination of both the Imperial and Republic side logos that we created.
 The coins contain the guild insignia, name, motto and incorporation year of each guild as well as a sequential numbering to indicate the order in which they were struck.

-At the present time there are four ways in which a guild member can be awarded a challenge coin.
+At the present time there are three ways in which a guild member can be awarded a challenge coin.

 For their time, effort and commitment to the guild above and beyond the call of duty all guild officers will be issued a challenge coin.
 As new officers join the ruling council they too will be issued their own challenge coin.